Kevin Owens

 Kevin Yanick Steen (born May 7, 1984) is a Canadian professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand under the ring name Kevin Owens, and is on hiatus due to a neck injury as of October 2025.
+He is signed to WWE, where he performs on the SmackDown brand under the ring name Kevin Owens.

 Steen began his career in 2000 at age 16.
 Prior to joining WWE in late 2014, he wrestled under his birth name for Ring of Honor (ROH), where he held the ROH World Championship and ROH World Tag Team Championship.
 He also wrestled extensively on the independent circuit for 14 years, most notably in Pro Wrestling Guerrilla (PWG), where he held the PWG World Championship a record three times, as well as the PWG World Tag Team Championship on three occasions.
 Steen also competed for International Wrestling Syndicate (IWS), where he held the IWS World Heavyweight Championship three times, and Combat Zone Wrestling (CZW), where he held the CZW Iron Man Championship.

 Steen signed with WWE in August 2014, and joined their developmental branch NXT before debuting on the main roster in May 2015.
 In WWE, he has won nine championships – the NXT Championship once, the Universal Championship once, the Intercontinental Championship twice, the United States Championship three times, and the Undisputed WWE Tag Team Championship (consisting of the Raw and SmackDown Tag Team Championships) once with Sami Zayn, which made Owens WWE's 23rd overall Grand Slam Champion.
 He has headlined multiple pay-per-view events for WWE, including the company's flagship annual event, WrestleMania, on two occasions (38 - Night 1 and 39 - Night 1).

 Early life

 Kevin Yanick Steen was born on May 7, 1984, in Saint-Jean-sur-Richelieu, Quebec, Canada, and raised in Marieville, 29 km east of Montreal.
-He has a brother named Edward Lower.
 He is of French-Canadian and Irish descent and speaks French as his first language.
 He learned to speak English by mimicking everything he heard while watching WWF Monday Night Raw.
 Steen participated in ice hockey, soccer, and baseball, but never considered developing a career out of them—especially soccer, after suffering an injury at age 11—and instead considered becoming a professional wrestler after he and his father watched a videotape of the match between Diesel and Shawn Michaels at WrestleMania XI.